 The treatment of RSV depends on the severity of the illness.
 Children who have only nasal congestion and cough without breathing difficulty require only “common cold” treatment as described in this handbook (please refer to this).
 Again, 80% of children who catch RSV will fall into this category.

 Children who have mild wheezing should be seen in the office for an appointment during regular office hours.
 In years past, it was usual practice to treat children with wheezing with an inhaled asthma medication called albuterol.
 This medication is a derivative of adrenaline which opens the lungs by helping to relax the airways which are constricted.
 For many years, this medication was a mainstay in the treatment of bronchiolitis.
-In recent years however, multiple studies have shown that Albuterol really doesn’t improve this disease in most children.
+In recent years however, multiple studies have shown that albuterol really doesn’t improve this disease.
 Children with RSV infection will usually get over bronchiolitis on their own without treatment.
-Therefore, the American Academy of pediatrics has issued a practice guideline which states that most children with bronchiolitis do not need inhaled albuterol, chest x-rays nor RSV tests.
-Watchful waiting is needed.
+Therefore, the American Academy of pediatrics has issued a practice guideline which states that children with bronchiolitis do not need inhaled albuterol, chest x-rays nor RSV tests.
+Watchful waiting is all that is needed.
 The AAP does recommend that children with bronchiolitis have oxygen saturation testing (pulse ox) to insure that supplemental oxygen is not needed.
-Sometimes, we do give a trial of albuterol inhalation in the office to determine if it is helpful.
-It if is, we may prescribe this for your child.

 Other things you can do at home include: